Please ensure Javascript is enabled for purposes of website accessibility Braven Supports Career Readiness for U.S. College Students

 Students who participate in Braven's career readiness program

-Braven Prepares Underrepresented Young Adults for Career Success
+Braven Prepares Young Adults for Career Success

 Project Overview

 The program begins with a semester-long course on skill development and leadership training.
-Through partnerships with five large public universities in the United States, students, known as Fellows, earn college credit for their participation.
+Through partnerships with seven large public universities in the United States, students, known as Fellows, earn college credit for their participation.
 The course also unlocks access to professional mentorship, internship and job placement opportunities, and networking skills and connections.

 Braven Fellows are translating this experience into professional success, with 70% attaining a strong first job within six months of graduation.